OxEnsemble: Fair Ensembles for Low-Data Classification: Implementation Details

 The code and instructions for reproducing the results can be found in our GitHub repository\footnote{Link: \url{https://github.com/jhrystrom/guaranteed-fair-ensemble}}.
 Optimisation for all models is done using Adam \citep{kingmaAdamMethodStochastic2015} with a learning rate of 0.0001.

-The test splits for the baseline methods (see \secref{sec:baseline}) were all with the same seed as the first run of the ensembles.
+The test splits for the baseline methods (see \secref{sec:baseline}) used the same seed as the first ensemble run.
 All experiments were run with deterministic seeds for reproducibility (see repository).

 To choose the sizes of the validation and test sets, we use the theory described in \secref{sec:theory:sizes}.
-Applying a minimum observable recall of 70\%, we get the below sizes.
+Applying a minimum observable recall of 70\%, we obtain the following sizes.
 These were applied consistently across all methods.

 \begin{itemize} \item \textbf{Fitzpatrick17K}: $|\valid|=33\%,|\test|=25\%$ \item \textbf{HAM10000}: $|\valid|=20\%,|\test|=20\%$ \item \textbf{FairVLMed}: $|\valid|=10\%,|\test|=10\%$ \end{itemize}